Three rates of convergence or separation via U-statistics in a dependent framework: Online Learning with Pairwise Loss Functions

-Up to now, online algorithms have been widely studied in the i.i.d. framework.
-In this work, we aim at providing some theoretical results related to online learning methods with pairwise loss functions in a Markovian framework.

-The theoretical analysis of Machine learning algorithms with an underlying Markovian distribution of the data has become a very active field of research.
-The first papers to study online learning with samples drawn from non-identical distributions were \cite{smale2009online} and \cite{steinwart2009learning} where online learning for least square regression and off-line support vector machines are investigated.
-In \cite{zou2009learning}, the generalization performance of the empirical risk minimization algorithm is studied with uniformly ergodic Markov chain samples.
-In \cite{xu2014generalization}, generalization performance bounds of online support vector machine classification learning algorithms with uniformly ergodic Markov chain samples are proved.
+The theoretical analysis of Machine Learning algorithms with an underlying Markovian distribution of the data has become a very active field of research.
+The first papers to study online learning with samples drawn from non-identical distributions were~\cite{smale2009online} and~\cite{steinwart2009learning} where online learning for least square regression and off-line support vector machines are investigated.
+In~\cite{zou2009learning}, the generalization performance of the empirical risk minimization algorithm is studied with uniformly ergodic Markov chain samples.
 Hence the analysis of online algorithms with dependent samples is recent and several works make the assumption that the sequence is a uniformly ergodic Markov chain.

-With the upcoming application, we are the first - as far as we know - to study online algorithms with pairwise loss functions and Markov chain samples.
-Moreover, our result holds for any online algorithm and thus covers a large span of settings.
 We motivate the Markovian assumption on the example of the previous paragraph.